Livewire! 11/3

 Colbi: It's time for...........

 Your news......with sass.
 Presented by chocolate brownies.
 Yummy.
+Now from the newsroom, it's Pierre Kelly!

-Me: Hi everyone, good afternoon from the Pacific Bay area and ‬TGIF!
+Me: Hi everyone, good afternoon from the Pacific Bay area and TGIF!
 Hope you are well.
 And if you aren't well, well........

 PEACOCK DEBUTS OFFICIAL TRAILER FOR NEW ORIGINAL SERIES "LOVE ISLAND GAMES"